Select Page

 Formed in 2004 and based in St Andrews, The R&A engages in and supports activities undertaken for the benefit of the sport of golf.
 The R&A also place emphasis on encouraging junior golf, on the promotion and progression of the sport in emerging golfing nations, on coaching and on the provision of more public golf courses and improved practice facilities.
 The R&A also provides best practice guidelines on all aspects of golf course management to help grow golf throughout the world in a commercially and environmentally sustainable way.

-Formed in 2004 and based in St Andrews, ISPS Handa is a non-profit organisation, known for its sponsorship of golf tournaments worldwide, including the PGA Seniors Championship and LPGA Women’s Australian Open.
+Formed in 2006, ISPS Handa is a non-profit organisation, known for its sponsorship of golf tournaments worldwide, including the PGA Seniors Championship and LPGA Women’s Australian Open.
 It has a strong belief in the power of sport and particularly golf to break down barriers and bring people together.

 Fife Golf Trust are a diverse business and their team of Starters, Greenkeepers, Course Managers and Golf Professionals work hard to deliver a great value golfing experience for everyone.
 Fife Golf Trust work with the local golf clubs associated with their courses to ensure their golf courses are open to all and managed in a sustainable way, providing affordable and easy access to quality golf courses.